 What We Do

-Drop-In Tutoring is designed for students who have already fulfilled the first half of their Reading and Composition requirement, and are working on an academic assignment for any course.
-Drop-in sessions are generally 30-50 minutes, depending upon whether there are other students waiting, and tutors can assist with any stage of the writing process.
-The Drop-in format gives students maximum flexibility, but may involve a wait during busy periods.
-Check for more more information and our current schedule.
+Drop-In Tutoring is most ideal for writers who have already fulfilled the first half of their Reading and Composition requirement, and are working on an academic assignment for any course.
+Drop-in sessions are thirty minutes long, and tutors can assist with any stage of the writing process.

 How to Sign Up

-Individual appointments with a Writing tutor may be scheduled in advance by students who have fulfilled the first half of the Reading & Composition requirement and are working on an academic assignment for any course.
+Individual appointments with a Writing tutor can be scheduled in advance by students who have fulfilled the first half of the Reading & Composition requirement and are working on an academic assignment for any course.
 By-Appointment sessions are 50 minutes in length, and tutors can assist with any stage of the writing process.
-The By-Appointment format requires advance scheduling, but ensures a reserved 50-minute session with a tutor.

 How to Sign Up

 If you need to cancel your appointment and the By-Appointment system does not allow you to, please contact the Writing Program at email@example.com and indicate your full name and the day/time of your appointment.
 Please be sure to cancel at least 24 hours in advance of your scheduled appointment.
 Cancellations made less than 24 hours in advance are considered late cancellations.